Fig77/Halpin-hand/README.md

 Halpin is a web scrapper that will perform a set of different tasks, regarding gathering data.
 The end product should be able to release my monthly routine of some mundane tasks, involving around printing bills / checking said bills status.

 ### Objective
  Main objective is to put into use the concepts learned in the Ruby section of Microverse Curriculum.
 Including common language usage, OOP concepts and practices.
-Also to test time managing / item prioritization due to time constrains in project deadline.
+Also to test time management due to time constrains in project deadline.

 ### Built With
 This project was built with: